peteryzhang6/The-Law-of-One/Infinity/Chant.md

 #TODO I categorized to my best ability of chants into its respective consciousness density.
 Will need to create instructions on how to create personalized chants if one so have the distortion towards that.

+74.15: **Questioner:** If we had constructed a ritual of our own with words used for the first time in the sequence of protection what would have been the relative merit of this with respect to the ritual that we chose?

+**Ra:** I am Ra.
+It would be less.
+In constructing ritual it is well to study the body of written work which is available for names of positive or service-to-others power are available.

+74.17: **Questioner:** I assume that the reason that the rituals that have been used previously are of effect is that these words have built a bias in consciousness of those who have worked in these areas so that those who are of the distortion of mind that we seek will respond to the imprint in consciousness of these series of words.
+Is this correct?

+**Ra:** I am Ra.
+This is, to a great extent, correct.
+The exception is the sounding of some of what you call your Hebrew and some of what you call your Sanskrit vowels.
+These sound vibration complexes have power before time and space and represent configurations of light which built all that there is.

+74.18: **Questioner:** Why do these sounds have this property?

+**Ra:** I am Ra.
+The correspondence in vibratory complex is mathematical.

+74.19: **Questioner:** How did the users of these sounds, Sanskrit and Hebrew, determine what these sounds were?

+**Ra:** I am Ra.
+In the case of the Hebrew that entity known as Yahweh aided this knowledge through impression upon the material of genetic coding which became language, as you call it.

+In the case of Sanskrit the sound vibrations are pure due to the lack of previous what you call alphabet or letter-naming.
+Thus the sound vibration complexes seemed to fall into place as from the Logos.
+This was a more, shall we say, natural or unaided situation or process.

+We would at this time make note of the incident in the previous working where our contact was incorrectly placed for a short period and was then corrected.
+In the exercise of the fire you may see the initial spiral clockwise from the green-ray energy center, through the shoulders and head, then through the elbows, then to the left hand.
+The channel had been corrected before the remainder of this answer was completed.

+75.26: **Questioner:** You spoke in a previous session about certain Hebrew and Sanskrit sound vibratory complexes being powerful because they were mathematically related to that which was the creation.
+Could you expand on this understanding, please, as to how these are linked?

+**Ra:** I am Ra.
+As we previously stated the linkage is mathematical or that of the ratio.
+You may consider it musical.
+There are those whose mind complex activities would attempt to resolve this mathematical ratio but at present the coloration of the intoned vowel is part of the vibration which cannot be accurately measured.
+However, it is equivalent to types of rotation of your primary material particles.

+75.27: **Questioner:** If these sounds are precisely vibrated then what effect or use would they have with respect to the purposes of the adept?

+**Ra:** I am Ra.
+You may consider the concept of sympathetic resonance.
+When certain sounds are correctly vibrated, the creation sings.

+75.28: **Questioner:** Would these sounds, then, be of a musical nature in that there would be a musical arrangement of many different sound vibrations, or would this apply to just one single note?
+Or which would it apply more to?

+**Ra:** I am Ra.
+This query is not easily answered.
+In some cases only the intoned vowel has effect.
+In other cases, most notably Sanskrit combinations, the selection of harmonic intervals is also of resonant nature.

+---

 15.14: We(Ra) can only encourage these lines of contemplation, always stating the prerequisite of meditation, contemplation, or prayer as a means of subjectively/objectively using or combining various understandings to enhance the seeking process.
 Without such a method of reversing the analytical process, one could not integrate into unity the many understandings gained in such seeking.
 # 1D
 Chants focused on the Beingness of [[1st Density]] consciousness